Enlargement of ASEAN: Sri Lanka

-Sri Lanka was initially invited to join ASEAN as a founding member on 8 August 1967, however the country did not proceed as ASEAN was pro-Western and Sri Lanka was then pursuing a policy of non-alignment.
+Sri Lanka was initially invited by Malaysia to join ASEAN as a founding member on 8 August 1967, however the country did not proceed as ASEAN was pro-Western and Sri Lanka was then pursuing a policy of non-alignment.
 There was also objection from Singapore over concerns of domestic instability from tensions between the two main ethnic groups of Sri Lanka.
 Interest from within the country later became evident and it attempted to join ASEAN by 1981.
+In both cases, Malaysia has been a supporter of Sri Lanka's accession into ASEAN, while Singapore opposes it.
 In 2007, Sri Lanka was among the 27 participants in the ARF.
+On 15 March 2025, the Minister of Foreign Affairs Vijitha Hearth announced that Sri Lanka applied for ASEAN Sectoral Dialogue Partnership.